 The second scenario is where there is no DPM within the subfloor construction or it is deemed ineffective.
 This may be due to it having degraded or expired over time.
 This situation is usually encountered in older buildings.

 Getting the right level

-In existing buildings, it will be the ground floor which will be affected by excess moisture.
+In existing buildings, it will be the ground floor will be affected by excess moisture.